 In April of this year I attended a two-week residency at Art Print Residence in Arenys de Munt, a small town outside of Barcelona.
 My wonderful hosts were Ariadna Abadal and master printmakers Jordi Rosés and Clàudia Lloret.
-Photographer Milena Rosés Lloret was my Spanish teacher and Barcelona host (and very helpfully advised me to make pa amb tomàquet—shown above—for breakfast).
+Photographer Milena Rosés Lloret was my Spanish teacher and Barcelona host (and very helpfully advised me to make pa amb tomàquet—shown right—for breakfast).

 I’m not a printmaker — this was a research and development residency for me — but it was such a privilege to spend time in Jordi’s and Clàudia’s print studio, where I could photograph them at work with fellow residents Marlene Moris, Jacqueline Aust and Kimberly Nguyen.
 Also, there were turtles.